hotwax/oms-documentation/documents/store-operations/GLOSSARY.md

 The Maximum Order Limit is a predefined limit set by a store, indicating the maximum number of orders it can fulfill in a day.
 When this limit is reached, the brokering engine automatically routes additional orders to alternative facilities that have capacity available.
 Setting a maximum order limit helps the store manage its resources effectively.
 It ensures that orders can be fulfilled within operational constraints and prevents overcommitment of resources.
 By leveraging the brokering engine to redirect orders to other facilities as needed, retailer maintains their ability to meet customer demand without delay.

+## Mispack

+A Mispack refers to an error in the packing process where items are incorrectly packed, resulting in incorrect or incomplete orders being shipped to customers.
+Mispacks can lead to customer dissatisfaction and increased return rates.
+In HotWax Commerce, retailers can enforce scanning during the packing process to minimize mispacking incidents.
+This ensures that each item is accurately scanned and verified before being packed and shipped, thereby reducing errors and improving order accuracy and customer satisfaction.

+## Mixed Cart

+A Mixed Cart order allows customers to combine items for store pick-up and direct home delivery into a single order, streamlining the shopping experience by eliminating the need for separate transactions and potentially increasing Average Order Value (AOV).
+Notably, Shopify does not inherently support a Mixed Cart feature.
+With HotWax Commerce, Shopify merchants can leverage this functionality to offer a more flexible and convenient shopping experience, enhancing customer satisfaction and sales potential.

+## Multi-channel Inventory

+Multi-channel Inventory refers to inventory available for sale across various sales channels, including online stores, social media platforms, physical retail outlets, and third-party marketplaces.
+Managing inventory effectively across these channels is critical for retail brands to prevent overselling and ensure efficient order fulfillment.
+HotWax Commerce addresses this challenge by enabling the management of multiple Available-to-Promise (ATP) inventories for each sales channel.
+This feature allows brands to allocate distinct inventories to different channels, reducing the risk of delayed fulfillment or overselling penalties.
+Read our [Multi-channel sales inventory setup](https://docs.hotwax.co/documents/v/retail-operations/inventory/multichannel-inventory-setup) user manual to learn more.

 ## Online ATP

 Online ATP represents the unified inventory pool of actual sellable inventory count that is published on eCommerce platforms and can be promised to customers.
 To calculate Online ATP, HotWax Commerce deducts inventory that is not available for sale from the ATP.
 This includes items such as safety stock, threshold quantities, orders in the brokering queue, and inventory from locations that are not participating in online selling.
 HotWax Commerce calculates Online Available to Promise (ATP)